 Balicasag was one of the best snorkeling spots that we have ever visited!
 Before we reached our destination, the sunrise and the dolphins welcomed us to the sea, what a spectacle!
 On the island, we swam with big colorful fishes and preserved corals while diving in the deep blue sea.

 Balicasag has an underwater cliff, which is what makes the island one of the most perfect spots for diving in Bohol Island and in the Philippines.

 After some hours of snorkeling, we were hit by a big storm.
 No problem, even freezing on the boat our captain took us to the Virgin Island and we sailed safe and sound back to Alona’s shore.
 The only downside is that our pictures are not stunning, but they are quite fun!

 Panglao Island also has other interesting places to visit like caves, untouched beaches, and fishermen villages.
 For us, the three days we spent there were enough to see and enjoy the island, but if you can stay for longer, do it!

 Bohol Philippines » Bohol Island Mainland

 The mainland of Bohol Island was a great surprise for us!
-With our scooter, we had the opportunity to go to small villages, where we couldn’t find any tourists.
+With our scooter, we had the opportunity to go to small villages, where we didn’t see other tourists.
 There is nothing more rewarding them visit a place that makes you feel comfortable, happy, and a part of it.
 That´s how I felt in Loay, our second address in Bohol Island.